AP Courses and Senior Symposium

 - AP Spanish Language and Culture

 - AP Studio Art: 2D Design

 A Boston Trinity Academy education culminates with Senior Honors Symposium.
 This course requires students to spend the year researching a justice-related problem they choose themselves and analyzing it through two lenses: moral philosophy and Christian ethics.
-Seniors spend the year researching and writing a 20-25 page research paper on their topic, which they then present and defend their work before an invited panel of judges from the Boston academic and professional communities.
+Seniors write a 25 page paper addressing the problem and at the end of the year present and defend their work before an invited panel of judges from the Boston academic and professional communities.

 Senior Symposium is a collegiate level seminar.
 This is not a research course for the sake of research, but rather a key opportunity in the school to allow our greatest ideas and deepest joys to meet the world’s greatest needs.